petre-renware/api_to_roefact/xl2roefact/doc/README_xl2roefact_library.md

 ### Install from distribution packages

-To install from distribution packages first download the package version intended to install (see down the) "Download ..."
+To install from distribution packages first download the package version intended to install ([see download section](#download-xl2roefact-library)), choose the package type (if you have no special option, then choose *`WHEEL`* format) and install it using `pip` as any other Python library installation (*detailed in Python official documentation*).